dauntless-coder/Invisi-Safe/README.md

 💡Set up email credentials in the code (for OTP)

-Run using any Java IDE with Maven support
+💡Run using any Java IDE with Maven support

 ✅ Future Enhancements
 1. Stronger encryption (AES)